dmcp718/ll-s3-gw-aws-terraform/README.md

-# Packer and Terraform examples for deploying S3 API gateway for LL Filespace in AWS
+## Packer and Terraform examples for deploying S3 API gateway in AWS
 Example scripts to facilitate deploying an S3 API gateway for a LL Filespace.
 The end result is a public S3 API endpoint (e.g., https://s3.example.net) that presents the top-level folders of a LL Filespace as S3 buckets available for a full range of S3 API calls, LIST | GET | PUT | DELETE etc.

 ## Prerequisites